LostSignal/ably-dotnet/README.md

 ## Support, feedback and troubleshooting

-Please visit http://support.ably.io/ for access to our knowledge-base and to ask for any assistance.
+Please visit http://support.ably.io/ for access to our knowledgebase and to ask for any assistance.

 You can also view the [community reported Github issues](https://github.com/ably/ably-dotnet/issues).